Citrix-TechSpecialist/Docker-101/Module-1/Exercise-1/Readme.md

 `docker pull mayankt/webserver:a`

-A break down of the command as follows:
+Here is a break down of the command as follows:

   * `docker pull`: Is a docker command that tells docker engine to pull an image down frosomewher
   * `mayankt/webserver:a`: Is the image name.
 By default, if a full fqnd is not specified, iis assumed you are pulling the image from docker hub.
 In this case, you will be pulling aimage from my repository [mayankt](https://hub.docker.com/r/mayankt/webserver/) with aimage titles `webserver` whith the tag of `a`.

     * Tagging images can help with versioning of your docker images and many other use cases as well.

  Once you run the command you should see an output similar to this: